 On October 29, 2013, the Audit Committee of the Board of Directors authorized us to enter into agreements from time to time with Cantor and/or its affiliates, including CCRE, to provide services, including finding and reviewing suitable acquisition or partner candidates, structuring transactions and negotiating and due diligence services, in connection with our acquisition and other business strategies in commercial real estate and other businesses from time to time.
 Such services would be provided at fees not to exceed the fully allocated cost of such services plus 10% and payment of fees for such services prior to October 31, 2013.
-In connection with this agreement, the Company did not recognize any expense for the year ended December 31, 2017.
+In connection with this agreement, the Company did not recognize any expense for the year ended December 31, 2018.

 We and Newmark also have a referral agreement in place with CCRE, in which brokers are incentivized to refer business to CCRE through a revenue-share arrangement.
-In connection with this revenue-share agreement, we paid \$0.4 million for the year ended December 31, 2017.
-In connection with this revenue-share agreement, Newmark recognized revenues of \$0.1 million for the year ended December 31, 2017.
+In connection with this revenue-share agreement, Newmark did not make any payments to CCRE for the year ended December 31, 2018.
+In connection with this revenue-share agreement, Newmark did not recognize any revenues for the year ended December 31, 2018.

 We and Newmark also have an additional revenue-share agreement with CCRE, in which the Company, as well as Newmark pays CCRE for referrals for leasing or other services.
-Neither The Company nor Newmark made any payments under this agreement to CCRE for the year ended December 31, 2017.
+Neither the Company nor Newmark made any payments under this agreement to CCRE for the year ended December 31, 2018.

 Newmark, in addition, has a loan referral agreement in place with CCRE, in which either party can refer a loan to the other.
-Revenue from these referrals from CCRE to Newmark was \$3.3 million for the year ended December 31, 2017.
-These referrals fees are net of the broker fees and commissions to CCRE of \$0.7 million for the year ended December 31, 2017.
+Revenue from these referrals from CCRE to Newmark was \$2.2 million for the year ended December 31, 2018.
+These referrals fees are net of the broker fees and commissions to CCRE of \$0.8 million for the year ended December 31, 2018.

 On March 11, 2015, Newmark and CCRE entered into a note receivable/payable that allows for advances to or from CCRE at an interest rate of one month LIBOR plus 1.0%.
 On September 8, 2017, the note receivable/payable was terminated and all outstanding advances due were paid off.
-Newmark recognized interest income of \$0.7 million and interest expense of \$2.5 million for the year ended December 31, 2017.
+Newmark did not recognize any interest income and interest expense for the year ended December 31, 2018.

-For the year ended December 31, 2017, Newmark purchased the primary servicing rights for \$0.3 billion of loans originated by CCRE for \$0.6 million.
+For the year ended December 31, 2018, Newmark purchased the primary servicing rights for \$1.2 billion of loans originated by CCRE for \$2.5 million.
 Newmark also services loans for CCRE on a "fee for service" basis, generally prior to a loan's sale or securitization, and for which no mortgage servicing right is recognized.
-Newmark recognized \$2.8 million for the year ended December 31, 2017, of servicing revenue from loans purchased from CCRE on a "fee for service" basis.
+Newmark recognized \$3.8 million for the year ended December 31, 2018, of servicing revenue from loans purchased from CCRE on a "fee for service" basis.